 During the coronavirus crisis the Parish Council’s overriding focus will be the protection of the local community, its employees and members.
-The Council has liaised with representatives from many organisations in the village to determine how people affected by the coronavirus, especially the vulnerable, might best be supported.
-The Council has also considered how the numerous volunteers, who responded to Cllr.
-John Nunn’s Facebook request, could help.
-Please note the following:
+The Council has liaised with various organisations to determine how people affected by the coronavirus, especially the vulnerable, might best be supported.

 If you need help with shopping, prescriptions, lifts to essential appointments or other support please consider contacting one of the following: